-Morgan: The story was – put him as a hero in my eyes because it was something he did to, like, entertain the troops, as it were.
-And so it was one of those things where, as the years went on, and I had no evidence of it, you start to wonder if he embellished the story.
+Morgan: The story – the story was – put him as a hero in my eyes because it was something he did to, like, entertain the troops, as it were.
+And so, it was one of those things where, as the years went on, and I had no evidence of it, you start to wonder if he embellished the story.

 Jim: Right.
 Sure.

 Morgan: Maybe it wasn’t so big of a deal.
-And then when that showed up, it was like getting my dad back again to tell me the story, only it was real… you know.
+And then when that showed up, it was like getting my dad back again to tell me the story, only it was real.

-Jim: OK, so you’re 12 years old.
+Jim: Okay, so you’re 12-years-old.
 You’re getting an interest in art.
 It’s firmly in your genetic coding, it sounds like, with both your parents going to art school, meeting in art school – that whole thing.
 How did it progress from there as a 12-year-old boy?
 I was thinking football for myself.
 I don’t know what you were thinking, John – radio?

 John: Uh, no, I was thinking actually of art and photography.
 But it didn’t happen, so…